Moto Guzzi: 2000–2004: Aprilia years

-2004 onwards – Piaggio years
+2004–present: Piaggio years

-On 30 December 2004, Piaggio & C. S.p.A. acquired Aprilia.
+On 30 December 2004, Piaggio Group acquired Aprilia.

 Moto Guzzi S.p.A. officially becomes a Unico Azionista of Piaggio, part of Immsi S.p.A.
 Investments have allowed the introduction of a series of competitive new models in rapid succession.

 In November 2007, Moto Guzzi unveiled the retro-themed 2008 V7 Classic at the Motorcycle and Bicycle Manufacturers show in Milan, Italy.
 It was available in Europe in mid-2008, and Moto Guzzi announced plans in late-2008 to make it available to US buyers.
 The company has begun making limited collectors' editions of Guzzi originals.

 Key people

-The following is a list of key people associated with Moto Guzzi since its launch.
+Key people associated with Moto Guzzi since its launch include: